cutraniramlan/Portfolio-website/README.md

 # Portfolio-website

-Portfolio website built in Javascript
+Portfolio website built in HTML

 This was a website built during my study at CareerFoundry to showcase my technical skills, web development skills.